jenkinsci/maven-artifact-choicelistprovider-plugin/README.md

 ![Alt text](/src/site/resources/project-config-1.jpg?raw=true "Example Project Configuration")

 ## Changelog
+### 25. July 2016 - 0.0.8
+* ADD: Added Configuration to configure UserCredentials for a Nexus Server.
+Could be a Token or a real Username.

 ### 25. July 2016 - 0.0.6
 * ADD: Quickfix to add user credentials for Nexus.
 Will be put into Jenkins-Credentials in the next version